BSski/SERG/README.md

 **Changelog**

+25.05
+- added history of mean amounts of herbivores and carnivores chart

+24.05
+- standardized starting amount of objects

 21.05
 - separated simulation speed from FPS, from now on SERG's interface runs on steady 30 FPS
 - added an anti-hanging and lag indicating mechanism